KawaMood/racks/README.md

 The process will automatically remove all remaining entities and blocks of broken racks before placing fresh ones.
 All data (id, owner, type, items, variant...) will be preserved.
 It may take some time for it to complete, so be sure to get the message telling the process ended successfully before interacting with or placing a rack.
 </details>

-# 🔧 Update from V.2

-The data pack provides a process to convert all existing racks from **V.2** to **V.3**.
-In order to do so, follow the steps written below. _I would also advice you to create a backup of your world using V.2, in case another data pack / plugin / mod accidentally breaks the updating process._

-1. Remove the Racks V.2 data pack from the `/datapacks/` folder of your world, **don't** uninstall V.2 upstream with the uninstall function, as you should keep its database.
-2. Upgrade your world to the desired version of Minecraft if needed, if it isn't already done.
-3. Install Racks V.3 by placing it in the `/datapacks/` forlder, then using `/reload` in game.
-4. Use this following command: `/function pk_racks:cmd/upgrade/from_v2` and wait for the updating process to end.
-If it managed to do so, you should get a message "Updated all racks from Racks (V.2) successfully".

-**Note:** Old racks items from V.2 will automatically be replaced by their V.3 equivalent when you get them in your inventory.

 # 🧹 Uninstall